 How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 Pep Ventosa is a Catalan artist who uses “photographs as raw material to create new visual experiences.”
 One of his techniques involves taking many—sometimes hundreds—of images and then putting them together to create effects like mosaic, painting, and movement.

-Pep’s multiple exposure style has become a popular one for photographers trying to stretch their and find new ways of expressing what they see.
+Pep’s multiple exposure style has become a popular one for photographers trying to stretch their creativity and find new ways of expressing what they see.
 Here, we’ll take a look at how you can make a Pep Ventosa inspired image.

+How to Make a Multiple-Exposure Image (Pep Ventosa Technique)